Makuria: Zenith (9th–11th century)

-During the rule of the Ikhshidid dynasty, relations between Makuria and Egypt worsened: in 951 a Makurian army marched against Egypt's Kharga Oasis, killing and enslaving many people.
+During the rule of the autonomous Ikhshidid dynasty in Egypt, relations between Makuria and Egypt worsened: in 951 a Makurian army marched against Egypt's Kharga Oasis, killing and enslaving many people.
 Five years later the Makurians attacked Aswan, but were subsequently chased as far south as Qasr Ibrim.
 A new Makurian attack on Aswan followed immediately, which was answered by another Egyptian retaliation, this time capturing Qasr Ibrim.
-This did not put a hold on Makurian aggression and in 962–964 they again attacked, this time pushing as far north as Akhmim.
+This did not put a hold on Makurian aggression and between 962 and 964 they again attacked, this time pushing as far north as Akhmim.
 Parts of Upper Egypt apparently remained occupied by Makuria for several years.
-Ikhshidid Egypt eventually fell in 969, when it was conquered by the Shiite Fatimids.
-Immediately afterward they sent the emissary Ibn Selim el-Aswani to the Makurian king Georgios III.
-Georgios accepted the first request of the emissary, the resumption of the Baqt, but declined the second one, the conversion to Islam, after a lengthy discussion with his bishops and learned men and instead invited the Fatimid governor to embrace Christianity.
-Afterward, he granted al-Aswani to celebrate Eid al-Adha outside of Dongola with drums and trumpets, though not without the discontent of some of his subjects.
-Relations between Makuria and Fatmid Egypt were to remain peaceful, as the Fatimids needed the Nubians as allies against their Sunni enemies.
+Ikhshidid Egypt eventually fell in 969, when it was conquered by the Shiite Fatimid Caliphate.
+Immediately afterward the Fatimids sent the emissary Ibn Salim al-Aswani to the Makurian king Georgios III.
+Georgios accepted the first request of the emissary, the resumption of the Baqt, but declined the second one, the conversion to Islam, after a lengthy discussion with his bishops and learned men, and instead invited the Fatimid governor of Egypt to embrace Christianity.
+Afterwards, he granted al-Aswani permission to celebrate Eid al-Adha outside of Dongola with drums and trumpets, though not without the discontent of some of his subjects.
+Relations between Makuria and Fatimid Egypt were to remain peaceful, as the Fatimids needed the Nubians as allies against their Sunni enemies.

 The kingdom of Makuria was, at least temporarily, exercising influence over the Nubian-speaking populations of Kordofan, the region between the Nile Valley and Darfur, as is suggested by an account of the 10th century traveller Ibn Hawqal as well as oral traditions.
 With the southern Nubian kingdom of Alodia, with which Makuria shared its border somewhere between Abu Hamad and the Nile-Atbara confluence, Makuria seemed to have maintained a dynastic union, as according to the accounts of Arab geographers from the 10th century and Nubian sources from the 12th century.
 Archaeological evidence shows an increased Makurian influence on Alodian art and architecture from the 8th century.
 Meanwhile, evidence for contact with Christian Ethiopia is surprisingly scarce.
-An exceptional case was the mediation of Georgios III between Patriarch Philotheos and some Ethiopian monarch, perhaps the late Aksumite emperor Anbessa Wudem or his successor Dil Ne’ad.
+An exceptional case was the mediation of Georgios III between Patriarch Philotheos and some Ethiopian monarch, perhaps the late Aksumite emperor Anbessa Wudem or his successor Dil Ne'ad.
 Ethiopian monks travelled through Nubia to reach Jerusalem, a graffito from the church of Sonqi Tino testifies its visit by an Ethiopian abuna.
 Such travellers also transmitted knowledge of Nubian architecture, which influenced several medieval Ethiopian churches.